jrkerns/pylinac/docs/source/winston_lutz.rst

 Changing BB detection size
 --------------------------

-To change the size of BB pylinac is expecting you can override the constants in the module like so:
+To change the size of BB pylinac is expecting you can pass the size to the analyze method:

 .. code-block:: python

     import pylinac

-    # set BB sizes
+    wl = WinstonLutz(...)
-    pylinac.winston_lutz.MAX_BB_SIZE = 10  # mm
+    wl.analyze(bb_size_mm=3)
-    pylinac.winston_lutz.MIN_BB_SIZE = 3  # mm
+    ...

 Image types & output definitions
 --------------------------------